-- All children's progress is tracked and monitored against national and school expectations. - If concerns are raised about the rate of progress, or the health and well-being, safety or social and emotional health of a pupil then the class teacher will initially have an informal discussion with the parents or carers. - The class teacher will inform the SEND leader (Special educational needs leader) who will provide additional advice. - The SEND leader, class teacher, parents and child will discuss next steps and put support in place.
+- All children's progress is tracked and monitored against national and school expectations. - If concerns are raised about the rate of progress, or the health and well-being, safety or social and emotional health of a pupil then the class teacher will raise the concern as appropriate. - The class teacher will inform the Special Educational Needs and Disabilities Co-ordinator (SENDCo) who will provide additional advice. - The SENDCo, class teacher, parents and child will discuss next steps and put support in place.